-As your child grows and become more aware of the happenings in the world.
-Be it terrorist attacks, natural disasters or death of a love one.
+As your child grows and becomes more aware of the happenings in the world.
+Be it terrorist attacks, natural disasters or death of a loved one.

 Age of innocence of a child does not seem to last that long after all.
 It is not surprising that they are aware of the terrorist attacks that affect other parts of the world like London and America even before they started Primary School.
 Our children become aware of death long even before we realize it.
 They see dead animals and insects, witness death on the media and in fairy tales.